sleepingkiwi/sleepingkiwi-eleventy/readme.md

 - Styled with [Sass]/SCSS, browser prefixes added with [Autoprefixer] and minified with [CSS nano] through [PostCSS], linted by [stylelint]
 - Client script transpiled by [babel], bundled by [webpack], linted by [eslint]
 - Served in development by [light-server] (see _Using CLI tools directly_ below)
+- includes a couple of custom widgets for [netlify CMS] to simplify image handling.

 ---

 ## 👻 to do

-make this readme useful for when nothing makes sense in a few months.
+- make this readme more useful for when nothing makes sense in a few months.
+- move custom image widgets into their own repo
+- revisit image handling once [these issues](https://github.com/netlify/netlify-cms/issues/2955#issuecomment-564461031) are resolved.
+See _Cloudinary for images_ below.

 ---